vishalvijay18/Structure-Aware-Simplification/README.md

 # Structure Aware Simplification
-This is repository for CMPT 764 course project
+This is repository for CMPT 764 course project.